matthewsides/Study-of-APIs/README.md

 ### Improvements
-Following the  black and white box tests and anaylising the feedback it was clear that there was an issue pertaining to player object rotation.
-Therefore it was devised to utilise the cameras pre-coded localrotation variable which returned the quaternion euler angles values based on the Y,X and Z axis,through attaching the same values the camera uses for rotation the player object was supposed to turn based on where the camera was looking.
-However after this fix for the White box test carried out, the Black box tests carried out provided information seeming to show that although the issue of player rotation had been fixed another issue relating to the player appeared.
-This issue related to the playermodel following the camera on the Y axis, meaning that if the player looked up the model would also change orientation looking unnatural as the models feet were no longer connected to the floor which logically is possible.
-Through freezing the players rotation on certain axis using the rigid body, appeared to fix the issue though only temporary as a long term fix pertaining to locking the objects pivot on the Y axis has been identified and will be implemented in a future update.
-The reason behind why this current fix is ineligable is due to the fact that the player object in future updates will need to be able to aim up with a gun to shoot targets in high places and this fix currently restricts this.Images of the issue can be seen below:
+Following the  black and white box tests and anaylising the feedback, it was clear that there was an issue pertaining to player object rotation.
+Therefore it was devised to utilise the cameras pre-coded local rotation variable which returned the quaternion euler angles values based on the Y, X and Z axis, through attaching the same values the camera uses for rotation the player object was supposed to turn based on where the camera was looking.
+However, after this fix for the White box test carried out, the Black box tests carried out provided information seeming to show that although the issue of player rotation had been fixed, another issue relating to the player appeared.
+This issue related to the player model following the camera on the Y axis, meaning that if the player looked up the model would also change orientation, looking unnatural as the models feet were no longer connected to the floor which logically is not possible.
+Through freezing the players rotation on certain axis using the rigid body, appeared to fix the issue, though only temporary as a long term fix pertaining to locking the objects pivot on the Y axis has been identified and will be implemented in a future update.
+The reason behind why this current fix is ineligable, is due to the fact that the player object in future updates will need to be able to aim up with a gun to shoot targets in high places and this fix currently restricts this.
+Images of the issue can be seen below:

 ![Alt text](https://github.com/matthewsides/Study-of-APIs/blob/master/PrismaTestIssue.png?raw=true "Optional Title")